jrglord/PatternAnalysis-2025-fork/recognition/Alzheimers_Classifier_Jack_Lord/README.md

 python predict.py
 ```
 # Pre-proccessing and Transforms
-When loading the images into datasets, image transforms are applied during preprocessing to convert the images into tensors and add variation to ensure generalisability
+When loading the images into datasets, image transforms are applied during preprocessing to convert the images into tensors and add variation to ensure generalisability.
+For both testing and training datasets, `transforms.ToTensor()` is applied.
+For the training dataset, transforms of `transforms.RandomHorizontalFlip(p=0.3)` and `transforms.RandomRotation(15)` are also applied to ensure that 30% of the training images are flipped and that the images are rotated randomly within the range of -15 degrees to 15 degrees, to improve generalisability.

 # Training Settings
 ## Loss Function